 - Course evaluation data is helping identify opportunities for better integration of diversity, equity, and inclusion content in the curriculum.

 How does the Medical School use my evaluations to improve educational quality?

-The Medical School conducts ongoing evaluations of courses and clerkships via CoursEval for years one and two, and E*Value for clinical clerkships and electives.
-Since 2008, we have used classroom evaluation cards (paper and electronic formats) for ongoing feedback on year one and two courses.
+The Medical School conducts ongoing evaluations of courses and clerkships via CoursEval for years one and two, and MedHub for clinical clerkships and electives.
+We also use session-specific feedback cards in Canvas to make on-the-fly adjustments to specific course sessions or activities.
 In addition, LEAD representatives provide information systematically and in real-time on each of the courses.
-Information gathered from all these and other sources are provided to course directors in a series of debrief meetings, are used to inform recommendations and commendations in each of the courses, are used in the course summaries that are presented to the appropriate committees, and are used to inform the ACE group (Assessment, Curriculum and Evaluation) for continuous quality improvement.
+Information gathered from all these and other sources are provided to course directors in a series of debrief meetings, are used to inform recommendations and commendations in each of the courses, are used in the course summaries that are presented to the appropriate committees, and are used to inform the Offices of Curriculum and Assessment and Evaluation (Twin Cities campus) and Assessment, Curriculum and Evaluation (Duluth campus) for continuous quality improvement.

 If you have concerns about the organization of, or expectations in, a course or clerkship, the first person to contact is the course or clerkship director.